Korean War vets mark 65th armistice anniversary

 Sal Scarlato remembers the armistice that ended Korean War combat like it was yesterday.

-Bedridden 65 years ago from wounds caused by an enemy grenade, Scarlato, now 85, heard the news shouted by two hospital corpsmen who offered him a shot of liquor.
+Bedridden 65 years ago from wounds caused by an enemy grenade, Scarlato, now 85, said he heard the news shouted by two hospital corpsmen who offered him a shot of liquor.

-"Everybody yelled, screamed, carried on," Scarlato, now of Hauppauge, said Friday.
+"Everybody yelled, screamed, carried on," Scarlato, now of Hauppauge and president of the Korean War Veterans Central Long Island Chapter, said Friday.
 "Some of the guys cried — you know, we lost a lot of buddies over there, unfortunately."

-Scarlato, then a Marine private, was among veterans of the Korean War who rose Friday afternoon to the sound of taps at an event in Battery Park, Manhattan, honoring the halting of fighting on July 27, 1953.
-Of the two dozen or so American military veterans there, about a dozen were from Long Island, according to Mary Lou DiNardo, a spokeswoman for the Korea Society, which helped sponsor the ceremony.
+Scarlato, then a Marine private, was among veterans of the Korean War who rose Friday afternoon to the sound of taps at an event in Manhattan's Battery Park, honoring the halting of fighting on July 27, 1953.

 But the war ended by truce, not a negotiated peace treaty, and tensions remain between North and South Korea, with American military personnel stationed in the south and the looming nuclear threat from the north.